omearac/reactive-kafka-microservice-protobuf/README.md

 ### Creating a Producer Stream
 The process of creating a producer Stream is essentially the same concept as creating the Consumer Stream, except now the Producer Actor is the Akka Stream Source.
 Again, we create an instance of the ProducerStreamManager.
 This Actor is responsible for the lifecycle of the producer Akka Stream, i.e. he creates and runs them.
 Once a Producer Actor and the ProducerStreamManager are created:

- 1. An `InititializeProducerStream` message is sent to the manager with the reference to the Producer Actor and the message type (case class) the consumed JSON data from Kafka must be converted to
+ 1. An `InititializeProducerStream` message is sent to the manager with the reference to the Producer Actor and the message type (case class) the consumed message data from Kafka must be converted to
  2. Upon receiving this message, the StreamManager initialises the Akka Stream using information from the `application.conf` settings file using the Reactive-Kafka library.
  3. Once the stream has started, the StreamManager then tells the Producer Actor the stream has materialised and passes it the streams reference in the message `ActivatedProducerStream(streamRef, Topic)`.
 An event describing what has occurred is then published to the local EventBus associated to the ActorSystem.
  4. Upon receiving the `ActivatedProducerStream` message from the ProducerStreamManager, the Producer Actor then changes state to be in Publishing mode via Akka's `become`method.